Advertiser Disclosure

 Purchase Protection

 Both the Chase Sapphire Preferred card and the United Explorer card offer purchase protection for damage or theft of eligible items purchased with your card for the first 120 days.
-Purchase protection provides up to $500 per claim, with a maximum of $50,000 per cardholder account in reimbursements.
+The Chase Sapphire Preferred card provides coverage of up to $500 per item, while the United Explorer card provides coverage of up to $10,000 per item.

 Extended Warranty